dexplo/dataframe_image/README.md

 >>> dfi.export(df_styled, 'df_styled.png')
 ```

+> [!NOTE]
-*NOTE* If you run code in a Jupyter Notebook, you must use async api:
+> If you run code in a Jupyter Notebook, you must use async api:

 ```python
 import dataframe_image as dfi